Cristi104/Arduino-template/README.md

 git clone https://github.com/Cristi104/Arduino-template && cd Arduino-template
 ```

+Now you nedd to configure the CMake variables in special the board and the path to arduino-cli.
-By default the source code is compiled and uploaded for a Adruino Uno R3 you can change the details inside the CMakeLists.txt file
+By default the source code is compiled and uploaded for a Adruino Uno R3.

 ```CMake
 # config settings